jingyi-xie/DukePerson-iOS/README.md

     * `UIStackView`
     * Implemented auto layout, defining constraints for every component
     * Dismiss the keyboard when pressed "return"
+    * Parse hobbies and languages into array of string
     * Email validation in add/update.
 If email format is invalid, you can see an error message

 ## HW3